GoogleCloudPlatform/community/tutorials/cloud-tpu-with-shared-vpc-quickstart.md

 title: Cloud TPUs with Shared VPC
 description: Learn how to use Cloud TPUs with Shared VPC.
 author: bernieongewe
-tags: Cloud TPU Shared VPC XPN
+tags: Cloud TPU, Shared VPC, XPN
-date_published: 2020-10-26
+date_published: 2020-10-23
 ---

 This tutorial is an adaptation of the [Cloud TPU quickstart](https://cloud.google.com/tpu/docs/quickstart).